 An analysis of the dynamics of regional security reveals the complete inconsistency of the "three hypostases" scheme.
-In the case of Central Asia, security (or the problems of security) is the most acceptable criterion of a region, the cornerstone of the Regional Security Complexes (RSC) idea described as "regions as seen through the lens of security."
-The regional security complex is a "very specific, functionally defined type of region, which may or may not coincide with more general understandings of region."
-This means that the region's functional factors describe Central Asia as an RSC.
+In the case of Central Asia, security (or the problems of security) is the most acceptable criterion of a region, the cornerstone of the Regional Security Complexes (RSC) idea described as "regional security complex is (RSC) idea described as "regional security complex is a "very specific, functionally defined type of region, which may or may not coincide with more general understandings of region."5 This means that the region's functional factors describe Central Asia as an RSC.